sgunadhya/blog/content/review/driverless.md

 +++

-Driverless cars are autonomous robots which drive cars with human-like precision, call them robotic chauffers if you will.
+Driverless cars are autonomous robots which drive cars with human-like precision, call them robotic chauffeurs if you will.
 Imagine a world where cars drive themselves, pick you up from any place, and then leave you to your destination; and then imagine a fleet of cars coordinating among themselves transporting materials and people without any human intervention.
 These cars take the shortest path considering road conditions, traffic situation and any other disruptions by being preemptively notified.
 Driverless cars or Self Driving cars which caught our fantasy few years ago are a reality now.
 Google was one of the first companies to build a prototype and iterate over the prototype for years.
-Hod Lipson and Melba Kurman's "Driverless" is an ethnograpical and anthropological study which traces the evolution of Self driving cars from being a public fantasy to a fully realized industrial grade prototypes and models.
+Hod Lipson and Melba Kurman's "Driverless" is an ethnographical and anthropological study which traces the evolution of Self driving cars from being a public fantasy to a fully realized industrial grade prototypes and models.

 The idea of self driving cars or at least autonomous transportation has caught public imagination for more than four decades.
 In the early part of 20th century a small scale version of autonomous transportation was on display which caught everyone's fantasy in the day.